destan0098/ipdetails/README.md

-﻿# This Tool BruteForce Basic Authentication
+﻿# This Tool extact ip info and save it in csv , json and excel file

 ![Static Badge](https://img.shields.io/badge/Go-100%25-brightgreen)
 ## Description

+This Tool extact ip info and save it in csv , json and excel file

-This Tool BruteForce Basic Authentication  with wordlist This tool is for training.
+This tool is for training.

-- BruteForce
+- Extract Ip Details